ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ## Advances in Streaming Video Architecture

-Internet streaming has greatly matured and diversified from its early days of viewers watching pre-recorded 320x240, 640x480 standard definiton 480p movies to wired PCs connected to the Internet via high-latency, low-bandwidth DSL as early DOCSIS modems.
+Internet streaming has greatly matured and diversified from its early days of viewers watching pre-recorded 320x240, 640x480 standard definition 480p movies to wired PCs connected to the Internet via high-latency, low-bandwidth DSL as early DOCSIS modems.

 Streaming has grown to the extent that it has become a daily go-to video source world wide for billions of viewers and has expanded from pre-recorded movies to encompass every type of video content imaginable.
-This growth to billions of viewers and the addition of low latency sensistive content and new connectivity options like WiFi, Cellular and Satellite in addition to high-speed DOCSIS and fiber is the world streaming platforms now provide service in.
+This growth to billions of viewers and the addition of low latency sensitive content and new connectivity options like WiFi, Cellular and Satellite in addition to high-speed DOCSIS and fiber is the world streaming platforms now provide service in.